MSeveri96/MANULS/README.md

-# Optimal External Electric Field
+# PALLAS (Perfect electrostAtic cataLysis of chemicaL reActionS)

 A program to calculate the lowest possible electric field to make a chemical reaction barrierless.